Why Folding Bike Touring + The 6 Best Folding Bikes For Touring in 2024

 Airnimal Joey folding touring bike

-This is a larger wheel folding bike for touring: the Joey sees 24 inches wheels, giving it a road-like ride quality.
+This is a larger wheel folding bike for touring: the Joey sees 24-inch wheels, giving it a road-like ride quality.

-The large wheel size means that the bike is more cumbersome to transport, when folded, than a 16 inches foldable bike.
+The large wheel size means that the bike is more cumbersome to transport when folded than a 16-inch foldable bike.

 • Weight – from 29.7 lbs / 13.5kg